gbouras13/hybracter/README.md

 - E. For complete isolates, the chromosome is reorientated to begin with the dnaA gene with [dnaapler](https://github.com/gbouras13/dnaapler).
 - F. For all isolates, if short reads are provided, short read polishing with [Polypolish](https://github.com/rrwick/Polypolish) and [pypolca](https://github.com/gbouras13/pypolca).
 - G. For all isolates, assessment of all assemblies with [ALE](https://github.com/sc932/ALE) for `hybracter hybrid` or [Pyrodigal](https://github.com/althonos/pyrodigal) for `hybracter long`.
-- H. The best assembly is selected and and output along with final assembly statistics.
+- H. The best assembly is selected and output along with final assembly statistics.

 ## Benchmarking